Nordic baking session, part 1

 - Sift the flour in a large mixing bowl, add the butter in pieces, the sugar the salt and the cardamom.

-- Work the dough for 5 minutes if using a blender, 10 if doing it by hand (we used the old fashioned way).
+- Start incorporating the milk slowly.
+Work the dough for 5 minutes if using a blender, 10 if doing it by hand (we used the old fashioned way).
 You should stop when you get supple elastic dough.

 - Cover the dough with a clean kitchen towel and let it rest for 30 minutes in a warm space.